 But I digress.

 The way that I organize the rest of my non-frozen pizza food in my fridge is based primarily on desirability, viewability, accessibility (actually, these are all closely intertwined) and lastly, where does it fit.
-For example, I use the fridge’s wine rack to store bottles or cans of beer for easy retrieval.
+For example, I use the fridge’s wine rack to store bottles of Coke Zero or beer for easy retrieval.
 Delicious Korma leftovers from the India Oven that I will consume shortly?
 Second shelf from the top, conveniently right up front, in the position of an honored guest.
 That’s the system.
 Inefficient?
 Quite possibly.
 Lots of stuff gets shoved out of sight till it demands attention through an assault on the nose when it spoils.
 But it works for me.
 So all this new drawer usage was discombobulating me.

 I recently read an article on the proper use of the bottom and middle fridge drawers (i.e. fruits and vegetables) — that you should have a high humidity drawer and low humidity drawer because different fruits and vegetables last longer based on their storage environment.
 Interesting on a theoretical level, I’d never seen it in action.
 To me, those bottom drawers serve two main purposes as: